top of page

 We love the My Pepeha template from our buddies at Tākai.
 Print one for each of your ākonga.

 To start, take some time to reflect on the whakataukī above.
-Use it to set your intentions, and as a tiny mindful moment.
+Use it to set your intentions and as a tiny mindful moment.

 It reminds us that our strength often comes from those around us.
 While each individual person has their own mana, we often find our sense of belonging and happiness with the people who love and care for us.
 Whānau doesn’t have to include just our family members, it can include all the people we love who give us strength and make us who we are.